 Read on to learn how to add your name to Mac menu bar.

 - Here you might have to click on the unlock button located at bottom left side of the screen, if so click on it and enter your admin password.

-There look for the ‘Login Options‘ button, which you will find on the left side pane.
+- There look for the ‘Login Options‘ button, which you will find on the left side pane.
 Click on it.

-Now from the menu tick mark the ‘Show Fast User Switching menu as’ option and from the drop down menu select either ‘Account Name’ or ‘Full Name’ options depending on your preference.
+- Now from the menu tick mark the ‘Show Fast User Switching menu as’ option and from the drop down menu select either ‘Account Name’ or ‘Full Name’ options depending on your preference.

 Doing so will instantly put your name in the menu bar.
 This will also make it easier for you to switch between multiple accounts if you have more than one users on your Mac, as that is the main purpose of this feature.